 Remember, there are numerous valid reasons for redundancy, including:

-Also, ensure you don’t rely on letters to get you through the redundancy process.
-You need to have meetings with staff, and follow procedure, for it to be fair.
+Ensure you don’t rely on letters to get you through the redundancy process.
+You need to have a consultation meeting with staff (or any employee representatives), and follow the procedure, for it to be fair.
+For avoidance of doubt, always refer to the ACAS code of practice.

-Always use written letters in conjunction with consultation meetings.
-The sample at risk of redundancy letter we have below should be the stepping off point for the full process.
+Always use written letters in conjunction with a consultation meeting.
+Our sample at risk of redundancy letter we have below should be the starting point for the full process.

 You should use the letter below as a means to begin discussions regarding redundancy.
 Make sure you have considered alternatives prior to issuing this letter and selecting employees, as redundancy should be a last resort.